chrisnoonan98675/site/xl-release/concept/active-active-first-beta.markdown

 ### Enabling infinispan clustered cache

 XL Release uses a clustered setup of [Infinispan](http://infinispan.org/).
-To enable infinispan cluster configuration, open file `conf/repository.json` and replace value of property `cacheConfiguration` from `infinispan-local-h2.xml` to `infinispan-cluster-oracle.xml`.
+To enable Infinispan cluster configuration, open `conf/repository.json` and change the value of property `cacheConfiguration` from `infinispan-local-h2.xml` to `infinispan-cluster-oracle.xml`.

 ### Connection to Oracle Database

-[Infinispan](http://infinispan.org/) is responsible for data persistence.
-To connect Infinispan to the Oracle database, make the following changes in the `conf/infinispan-cluster-oracle.xml` file:
+Infinispan is responsible for data persistence.
+To connect Infinispan to the Oracle database, modify the `jdbc:connection-pool` element in the `conf/infinispan-cluster-oracle.xml` file as follows:

-* Modify element `jdbc:connection-pool`:
 * `connection-url` must be a valid JDBC URL; for example, `jdbc:oracle:thin:@oracle.hostname.com:1521:SID`
 * `driver` must be a valid Oracle driver; for example, `oracle.jdbc.driver.OracleDriver`
 * `username` specifies the username to connect to the database
 * `password` specifies the password to connect to the database

 Also, place the JAR file containing the Oracle JDBC driver `ojdbc6.jar` in the XL Release `plugins` directory.
 You can download the driver from [Oracle](http://www.oracle.com/technetwork/database/features/jdbc/jdbc-drivers-12c-download-1958347.html).